mrocklin/cmsc15200/labs/lab1/index.md

 Today we focus on learning how to use Eclipse.
 Eclipse is an Interactive Development Environment (IDE) that we'll use to develop projects in C. This means that it has all of the tools required to develop and compile C code in one single program.
 If you like it's like BlueFish combined with gcc.
 We're using it because it has some other, nicer features that combine these two.

-Eclipse can be opened by selecting **Applications : Programming : Eclipse** in the upper right of your screen or by opening a terminal and typing `eclipse`.
+Eclipse can be opened by selecting **Applications : Programming : Eclipse** in the upper right of your screen or by opening a terminal (`ctrl-alt-T`) and typing `eclipse`.

 The first time you run Eclipse, you will be asked to choose a location for your workspace.
 The workspace is where Eclipse will store all your files.
 By default, the workspace is:

-    /home/$USER/workspace
+    /home/username/workspace

-Where `$USER` is your CS account username.
+Where `username` is your CS account username.
 You can use this default value or choose a different one inside your home directory (the default is a good choice).

 Unless you want to be asked for your workspace location every time you start Eclipse, make sure you check "Use this as the default and do not ask again".